symbol/symbol-docs/CONTRIBUTING.md

 ## Error reports

-If you think you have found an error in nem2-docs, first make sure that you are testing against the latest version of nem2-docs - your issue may already have been fixed.
+If you think you have found an error in the NEM Developer Center, first make sure that you are testing against the latest version of nem2-docs - your issue may already have been fixed.
 If not, search our issues list on GitHub in case a similar issue has already been opened.